10 Tips to help you avoid "rare coin" scams: Internet ScamBusters #238

 Note: This issue focuses on the SCAM aspects of rare coin investing.
 We are definitely not experts about rare coins, and are not providing any financial, investing, accounting or legal advice.
 We are simply focused on helping you protect yourself from getting scammed in the event that you decide to invest in rare coins.

-Before we get started, we have two announcements.
-First, with the launch of the Apple iPhone on Friday, June 29, we've prepared a special page on iPhone scams.
+Before we get started, with the launch of the Apple iPhone on Friday, June 29, we've prepared a special page on iPhone scams.

 Be sure to read our predictions for the top 7 iPhone scams, along with tips and advice to protect yourself from iPhone scams.